Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism: Background

 \section{Background}

-RTL simulation is performed at two granularities: \emph{timing-accurate}, or \emph{cycle-accurate}.
-Timing-accurate simulation timestamps value changes to model gate delays accurately.
+RTL simulation can be performed in two ways: \emph{timing-accurate}, or \emph{cycle-accurate}.
+Timing-accurate simulation fully models gate delays by timestamping value changes.
 By contrast, cycle-accurate simulation captures value changes only at clock edges.
-Early in the design process, when logic delays are unknown, cycle-accurate and timing-accurate simulation are equivalent.
+Early in the design process, when logic delays are unknown, cycle-accurate and timing-accurate simulations are similar.

-Cycle-accurate simulators are implemented in two ways: \emph{event-driven}, or \emph{full-cycle}.
-An event-driven simulator observes signal values and \emph{dynamically} schedules operations, which avoids needless re-evaluation of unchanging circuit elements.
-By contrast, full-cycle simulators use a single compile-time schedule to ensure values are computed in the correct order.
+Cycle-accurate simulators are implemented in two ways: \emph{event-driven} or \emph{full-cycle}.
+An event-driven simulator observes signals and \emph{dynamically} schedules operations when values change, avoiding unnecessary re-evaluation of unchanging circuit elements.
+By contrast, full-cycle simulators use a fixed ahead-of-time schedule to ensure values are computed in the correct order.

 This work focuses on full-cycle, cycle-accurate simulation.
-Full-cycle is generally faster than event-driven simulation despite the unnecessary work since the cost of monitoring and scheduling events can outweigh the benefit of supressing unnecessary execution~\cite{essent_dac}.
+Full-cycle is generally faster than event-driven simulation despite the redundant evaluations since the cost of monitoring and scheduling events can outweigh the benefit of avoiding unnecessary execution~\cite{essent_dac}.